GR0ZA/AirCPA/README.md

     threshold (e.g. 1000 ft).
 - Horizontal and vertical separation are evaluated independently.

-The analysis is fully deterministic and does not rely on probabilistic models, intent inference, or trajectory prediction beyond constant-velocity extrapolation.
+The analysis is fully deterministic and does not model aircraft intent, flight plans, sensor uncertainty, or nonlinear motion.
+A local Cartesian (flat-earth) approximation is used for geometric computations.

+AirCPA is intended for offline analysis and exploratory safety studies and is not suitable for real-time or operational use.

 ## Data Source